 Bi 117.
 Developmental Biology.
 9 units (3-0-6); second term.
 Prerequisites: Bi 8 and Bi 9.
 A survey of the development of multicellular organisms.
 Topics will include the beginning of a new organism (fertilization), the creation of multicellularity (cellularization, cleavage), reorganization into germ layers (gastrulation), induction of the nervous system (neurulation), and creation of specific organs (organogenesis).
 Emphasis will be placed on the molecular mechanisms underlying morphogenetic movements, differentiation, and interactions during development, covering both classical and modern approaches to studying these processes.
 Instructor: Bronner.

 Bi/BE 129.
 The Biology and Treatment of Cancer.
 9 units (3-0-6); second term.
 The first part of the course will concern the basic biology of cancer, covering oncogenes, tumor suppressors, tumor cell biology, metastasis, tumor angiogenesis, and other topics.
 The second part will concern newer information on cancer genetics and other topics, taught from the primary research literature.
 The last part of the course will concern treatments, including chemotherapy, anti-angiogenic therapy, and immunotherapy.
 Textbook: The Biology of Cancer, 2nd edition, by Robert Weinberg.
-Instructor: Zinn.
+Instructors: Zinn, Campbell.
+Given in alternate years; not offered 2019–20.

 CNS/Psy/Bi 131.
 The Psychology of Learning and Motivation.
 9 units (3-0-6).
 For course description, see Computation and Neural Systems.

 Bi 145 a.
 Tissue and Organ Physiology.
 9 units (3-0-6); first term.
 Prerequisites: Bi 8, 9, Bi/Ch 110.
 Bi/Ch 110 may be taken concurrently.
 Reviews of anatomy and histology, as well as in-depth discussion of cellular physiology.
 Building from cell function to tissues, the course explores human physiology in an organ-based fashion.
-First term topics include endocrine physiology, the skeletal system, digestive and hepatic physiology, nutrition and urinary physiology.
+First term topics include endocrine physiology, the autonomic nervous system, urinary physiology, and the cardiovascular system.
 Particular emphasis is placed on health issues and pharmaceutical therapy from both a research and a medical perspective.
 Instructor: Tydell.

-Bi/CNS/NB 150.
+Bi/CNS/NB/Psy 150.
 Introduction to Neuroscience.
 10 units (4-0-6); third term.
-Prerequisites: Bi 8, 9, or instructors' permission.
+Prerequisites: Bi 8, 9, or instructor's permission.
 General principles of the function and organization of nervous systems, providing both an overview of the subject and a foundation for advanced courses.
 Topics include the physical and chemical bases for action potentials, synaptic transmission, and sensory transduction; anatomy; development; sensory and motor pathways; memory and learning at the molecular, cellular, and systems level; and the neuroscience of brain diseases.
+Letter grades only.
 Instructors: Adolphs, Lester.

 Bi/NB/BE 155.
 Neuropharmacology.
 6 units (3-0-3); second term.
-Prerequisites: Bi/CNS/NB 150.
+Prerequisites: Bi/CNS/NB/Psy 150.
 The neuroscience of drugs for therapy, for prevention, and for recreation.
 Students learn the prospects for new generations of medications in neurology, psychiatry, aging, and treatment of substance abuse.
 Topics: Types of drug molecules.
 Drug receptors.
 Electrophysiology.
 Drugs activate ion channels.
 Drugs block ion channels.
 Drugs activate and block G protein pathways.
 Drugs block neurotransmitter transporters.
 Pharmacokinetics.
 Recreational drugs.
 Nicotine Addiction.
 Opiate Addiction.
 Drugs for neurodegenerative diseases: Alzheimer's disease, Parkinson's disease.
 Drugs for epilepsy and migraine.
 Psychiatric diseases: Nosology and drugs.
 The course is taught at the research level.
 Instructor: Lester.
-Given in alternate years, offered 2016–17.
+Given in alternate years; not offered 2019–20.

 Bi/CNS/NB 162.
 Cellular and Systems Neuroscience Laboratory.
-12 units (2-7-3); third term.
-Prerequisites: Bi/CNS/NB 150 or instructor's permission.
+12 units (2-4-6); second term.
+Prerequisites: Bi/CNS/NB/Psy 150 or instructor's permission.
 A laboratory-based introduction to experimental methods used for electrophysiological studies of the central nervous system.
-Through the term, students investigate the physiological response properties of neurons in insect and mammalian brains, using extra- and intracellular recording techniques.
-Students are instructed in all aspects of experimental procedures, including proper surgical techniques, electrode fabrication, stimulus presentation, and computer-based data analysis.
+Through the term, students investigate the physiological response properties of neurons in vertebrate and invertebrate brains, using extra- and intracellular recording techniques.
+Students are instructed in all aspects of experimental procedures, including proper surgical techniques, electrode fabrication, and data analysis.
+The class also includes a brain dissection and independent student projects that utilize modern digital neuroscience resources.
 Instructor: Bremner.

 Bi 165.
 Microbiology Research: Practice and Proposal.
 6 units (2-3-1); first term.
-The course will serve to introduce graduate students to 1) the process of writing fellowships having a microbiology focus to train students in preparing effective funding applications ; 2) ongoing research projects on campus involving the isolation, culture, and characterization of microbes and microbial communities; and 3) presentation of research and asking questions in research presentations.
+The course will serve to introduce graduate students to 1) the process of writing fellowships to train students in preparing effective funding applications; 2) ongoing research projects on campus involving the isolation, culture, and characterization of microbes and microbial communities as well as projects in other fields; and 3) presentation of research and asking questions in research presentations.
 The first half of the class will involve training in grant writing by drafting an NSF-GRFP proposal.
 The second half of the class will involve giving chalk talk research presentations.
+Students can apply from all departments; priority will be given to those in microbiology.
 Enrollment is limited to instructor approval.
-Instructors: Newman and CEMI Staff.
+Instructor: Hoy.

 ESE/Bi 166.
 Microbial Physiology.
 9 units (3-1-5).
 For course description, see Environmental Science and Engineering.